ilri/azizi-odk-sensors/README.md

 Observe character case when defining the variables.
 Also ensure you append 'ex:' to the intent as specified [here](https://opendatakit.org/help/form-design/external-apps/).

+[sample_form.xls](https://raw.githubusercontent.com/ilri/azizi-odk-sensors/master/sample_form.xls) illustrates how ODK Sensors can be used with ODK Collect.

 ### Building the project

 To buid this [Gradle](https://gradle.org/) project, run the following commands: